QED-92/cyber-security/file-upload-attacks/file-upload-attacks.md

 This confirms that the application actively validates the `Content-Type` header.

-To identify which `MIME` types are accepted, we can fuzz the `Content-Type` header using a known-good image file and filter responses based on the error message.
+To identify which types are accepted, we can fuzz the `Content-Type` header using a known-good image file and filter responses based on the error message.

 A commonly used wordlist for this purpose is: